Farahat612/LandingPageTemplate/README.md

 3. Make your changes and commit them: `$ git commit -am 'Add some feature'`
 4. Push the changes to your branch: `$ git push origin my-new-branch`
 5. Submit a pull request detailing your changes.

+## Known Issues or Limitations

+Currently, there are no known issues or limitations with this project.

+## License

+This project is licensed under the [MIT License](LICENSE).